-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers and directors to file initial reports of ownership and reports of changes in ownership of the Company's Common Stock with the SEC and the New York Stock Exchange.
+Section 16(a) of the Securities Exchange Act of 1934, as amended, requires the Company's executive officers and directors to file initial reports of ownership and reports of changes in ownership of the Company's Common Stock with the SEC and the Exchange.
 Executive officers and directors are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.
-As a matter of practice, the Company's administrative staff assists the Company's executive officers and directors in preparing initial reports of ownership and reports of changes in ownership and filing such reports with the SEC and the New York Stock Exchange.
-Based solely on a review of the copies of such forms furnished to the Company and written representations from the Company's executive officers and directors, the Company believes that none of its executive officers and directors failed to comply with Section 16(a) reporting requirements in 2001.
+As a matter of practice, the Company's administrative staff assists the Company's executive officers and directors in preparing initial reports of ownership and reports of changes in ownership and filing such reports with the SEC and the Exchange.
+Based solely on a review of the copies of such forms furnished to the Company and written representations from the Company's executive officers and directors, the Company believes that, except as described in the next sentence, none of its executive officers and directors failed to comply with Section 16(a) reporting requirements in 2002.
+Richard J. Mahoney, a director of the Company, failed to file on a timely basis a Form 5 disclosing one transaction that occurred in December of 2000.
+The transaction was a transfer of shares for estate planning purposes and did not involve any open market or private purchases or sales.
+Mr. Mahoney reported the transaction in December of 2002 upon discovery of the administrative error.